Configure SSL for External HTTP Traffic to and from Tableau Server

 After the server has been configured for SSL, it accepts requests to the non-SSL port (default is port 80) and automatically redirects to the SSL port 443.

-Note: Tableau Server only supports port 443 as the secure port.
+Note: Tableau Server supports only port 443 as the secure port.
 It cannot run on a computer where another application is using port 443.